tomjoht/tomjoht.github.io/_posts/2017/8/2017-08-05-why-stack-overflow-documentation-effort-failed.md

 {% include audio.html %}

 For an introduction and tour of Stack Overflow's documentation, see [Welcome to Stack Overflow Documentation](https://stackoverflow.com/tour/documentation).
+For their sunset announcement, see [Sunsetting Documentation](https://meta.stackoverflow.com/questions/354217/sunsetting-documentation).

 ## Why Stack Overflow's Documentation failed